Investing in Solutions-Focused Research to Make Migration Work

 “Though varied in geographic focus, the body of solutions-focused projects IPL is leading all emphasize one critical thing: the development of empirical evidence that delivers actionable insights for policymakers, service providers, and humanitarian organizations,” notes Pallavi Trikutam, senior program officer at Stanford Impact Labs.
 “This is a lab with a demonstrated track record of success poised to run multiple research and development (R&D) cycles around a common impact-focused research agenda.”

 In 2021, IPL received Stage 2 funding from Stanford Impact Labs to design, test, and scale an algorithm-based tool to help government partners to match new immigrants to locations where they are likely to be most successful.
 The tool, called GeoMatch, has since been deployed in pilot tests in Switzerland, the Netherlands, and in the U.S. with Global Refuge.
-IPL is also working with the Canadian government to develop a version of the tool to assist economic migrants and hope to expand the U.S.-based tool to three additional resettlement agencies next year.
+IPL is also working with the Canadian government to develop a version of the tool to assist economic migrants.

 “What gets a lot of attention when it comes to migration is the political controversy that surrounds it.
 What doesn’t get nearly enough attention is the evidence gap related to migration,” notes James Hamilton, interim faculty co-director of Stanford Impact Labs.